Petraeus, Allen supported Florida woman's sister in child custody spat

 Petraeus said he had observed Khawam with her son during that time, including when the Petraeuses hosted them for Christmas dinner.

-Allen in his September 22 letter said he and his wife, Kathy, came to know Khawam through social functions while stationed at U.S. Central Command in Tampa.
-"She is a dedicated mother, whose only focus is to provide the necessary support, love and care for her son," Allen wrote.
+Allen in his September 22 letter said he and his wife, Kathy, came to know Khawam through social functions while stationed at U.S. Central Command.
+"She is a dedicated mother, whose only focus is to provide the necessary support, love, and care for her son," Allen wrote.

+Khawam was married to Grayson Wolfe, a former Bush administration official who directed Middle East initiatives and Iraqi reconstruction efforts at the Export-Import Bank.

 (Reporting By David Ingram and Aruna Viswanatha in Washington; Editing by Karey Wutkowski and Cynthia Osterman)